dart-lang/dart_style/README.md

 [dart style guide]: https://www.dartlang.org/guides/language/effective-dart/style

-The formatter handles indentation, inline whitespace and (by far the most difficult), intelligent line wrapping.
+The formatter handles indentation, inline whitespace, and (by far the most difficult) intelligent line wrapping.
 It has no problems with nested collections, function expressions, long argument lists, or otherwise tricky code.